wasmCloud/wasmcloud-dev-site/content/overview/getting-started/_index.en.md

   None
 ```

 To start the HTTP server capability provider, again use the web UI and click **Start Provider** and then select _From Registry_.
-Supply the OCI URL `wasmcloud.azurecr.io/httpserver:0.14.4` and leave the _link name_ set to `default`.
-You should now see this capability provider running.
+Supply the OCI URL `wasmcloud.azurecr.io/httpserver:0.14.6` and leave the _link name_ set to `default`.
+You should now see this capability provider running, and within 30 seconds it should report its status as Healthy.

 ![dashboard3](./washboard3.png)

 Let's take a look at our host's inventory now.
-If you re-run the inventory command `wash ctl get inventory`, you should see something like the following (again, your Host ID and Actor ID will differ):
+If you re-run the inventory command `wash ctl get inventory`, you should see something like the following (again, your Host ID will be different):

 ```shell
 Host Inventory (NCPGH5CVPO3BAZ5OSQKXYHDKPBT3JXLG5EAOTG7XOXUWJ6AHZCFT57SI)